 This policy provides the opportunity for all students to participate in school activities without compromising their religious beliefs.
-The District will accommodate requests related to religious observance days other than those listed in Policy 5205 on an as-needed basis.
-Team athletic or non-athletic activity missed due to religious observances does not affect the student's ability to earn a varsity letter, hold leadership positions, or receive post-season awards.
+The District will accommodate requests related to religious observance days on an as-needed basis.
+Team athletic or non-athletic activity missed due to religious observances does not affect the student's ability to earn a varsity letter, hold leadership positions or receive post-season awards.
 Students will not be penalized for missing an event or practice/rehearsal due to a religious observance listed in the policy.